Noto-AI/take-home-challenge-aj/README.md

 - Integration with the mock staff availability API.

 - Clear documentation outlining setup, API usage, and assumptions made.

 - A concise explanation of how your scheduling logic works.

 - You are expected to make reasonable decisions about scope, edge cases, and any missing details.

 - Include test cases or test scripts to demonstrate that your backend service functions as expected.

+## Expectations
+- You are encouraged to use whichever AI tool you prefer to help with the task.
+- You are not expected to spend more than 2-4 hours on the takehome.
+- The project is intentinoally very open-ended, so prioritize whatever you can within the time constraints.